 - Fully escorted by a friendly, experienced Tour Manager

 Single supplements apply.
 Subject to availability.

-Our second included tour takes us to the spectacular Troodos Mountains, which rise above the plains and the coast, and which have been home to remote villages and religious communities, including several wonderfully decorated Byzantine churches, for centuries.
+Our second included tour takes us into the spectacular Troodos Mountains, which rise above the plains and the coast, and which have been home to remote villages and religious communities, including several wonderfully decorated Byzantine churches tucked away in the forested slopes, for centuries.

-Today’s fascinating optional excursion visits historic Nicosia, the island capital for more than 12 centuries.
+Today you’re free to relax or to join our optional tour to Nicosia, the island capital for more than 12 centuries.
 Divided in 1974 by the ‘Green Line’ separating Greek and Turkish Cypriot territories, the city is both a bustling metropolis with a sophisticated cafe culture, and a fascinating gateway to the island’s turbulent past.

 You’ll also head into northern Cyprus to visit the Bellapais Abbey, made famous by author Lawrence Durrell, and the coastal port-town of Kyrenia, with its picture-book harbour and castle.

 Rest and relax in your chosen hotel and its surroundings, today.
 There’s so much to do in and around Paphos – sights to see, shops to discover, and even nearby golf courses to tempt the energetic.
 The harbour-front bustles with life, while the Old Town of Klitma, on its rocky plateau, offers a colourful alternative.